dkimhw/launch_school/js_109/js_109_written.md

 * Return Values

-  * **Expressions always return a value (Review more).** Some functions perform an action but will not return anything `console.log` for example.
+  * **Expressions always return a value.** Some functions perform an action but will not return anything `console.log` for example.
 Other functions will not print anything but perform some operation and return a value.